eProsima/Integration-Service-docs/docs/examples/wan_communication/wan_communication.rst

 =================

-This page gathers all the existing examples for *Integration Service* that allow to bridge through the Internet systems hosted by logically separated wANs, which could be even located in different geographical regions.
+This page gathers all the existing examples for *Integration Service* that allow to bridge through the Internet systems hosted by logically separated WANs, which could be even located in different geographical regions.

 .. toctree::